AFNGP/SoulMeter/README.md

 This program allows to capture damage information in SW using network packets (WinDivert).

-Currently supports JP version, support for other versions might be added in the future.
+Currently supports JP, GLB, KR versions.
+Meter does work for TC and KR but the language is English.
+Might look into making them work for KR/TC languages.

 Info from previous repos
 ---